StamusNetworks/suricata-ls-vscode/README.md

 ## Installation

-The Suricata IntelliSense Extension can be installed fro the Visual Studio Code Marketplace or from the [GitHb project](https://github.com/StamusNetworks/suricata-ls-vscode)
+The Suricata IntelliSense Extension can be installed from the Visual Studio Code Marketplace or from the [GitHb project](https://github.com/StamusNetworks/suricata-ls-vscode)

 The Suricata Language Server needs to be installed separately.
-It requires Python and a Suricata binary.

 See [Suricata Language Server page](https://github.com/StamusNetworks/suricata-language-server) for specific instructions about its installation.

 ## Setup